boonhowchew/clinical-research-guide/part-5-AI-copilot.md

 ---

-## LLM Prompting Framework for Prevalence Studies
+## LLM Prompting Framework for each stages of a Prevalence Study

 ## Phase 1: Finding Your Idea & Laying the Foundation